Studio-Todos/mtool/README.md

 # mtool

-A comprehensive modular CLI tool for file management, conversion, compression, media processing, web utilities, text processing, and more.
+A comprehensive modular CLI tool for file management, conversion, compression, media processing, web utilities, text processing, games, and more.

 ---